"The true patriot fights and stays alive

 to help his people become free," -- Georghios Vargas, the Assassin in "Pentadaktylos"

-CYPRUS 1958: AN EPIC NOVEL OF TRUE LOVE
+CYPRUS 1958: A CLASSIC NOVEL OF TRUE LOVE

 "Pentadaktylos" is a fine work of historical romance and adventure, highly recommended." -- Midwest Book Review